X 1 X 3 Integral

 [(b⁵)/5 + C] - [(a⁵)/5 + C]

 Notice that the constant of integration (C) cancels out.
 This always happens with definite integrals.
-Therefore, for definite integrals, you do not need to include the constant of integration in your final calculation.
+Which means, for definite integrals, you do not need to include the constant of integration in your final calculation.
 The result is a numerical value representing the area under the curve of x⁴ between points a and b.

 Expanding the Understanding: Exploring Related Concepts